tobias-weiss-ai-xr/opendesk-edu/docs/enhanced-configuration/groupware-migration.md

 ## Deploy openDesk with master authentication

-With openDesk 1.0 Enterprise, you can set openDesk's email components (OX AppSuite and OX Dovecot) into master authentication mode to run the migration as described in this document using the following two settings for your deployment:
+With openDesk 1.0 Enterprise, you can set openDesk's email components (OX AppSuite and OX Dovecot) to master authentication mode to run the migration as described in this document using the following two settings for your deployment:

 ```
 secrets: